 - Literature (Concentration in Environment, Science, and Culture)

-Launched in 2021, the Sustainability Transcript Distinction provides students with a mechanism to gain recognition and “credit” for their outside-the-classroom endeavors, combined with sustainability-focused classes.
+The Sustainability Transcript Distinction provides students with a mechanism to gain recognition and “credit” for their outside-the-classroom endeavors, combined with sustainability-focused classes.
+(Started in 2021)

 - International Development: Energy & Environment

 - International Development: Social Policy